Baku Gay Travel

 I’ll never forget eating breakfast in the rooftop dining room, looking out of the floor-to-ceiling windows with spectacular mid-level views of the Baku skyline.
-Here’s a short video that shows how wonderful Boutique Hotel Baku is.
+The short video shows how wonderful Boutique Hotel Baku is.

 The iconic Flame Towers will be in plain sight as you travel around Baku.
 If you’d like to see them up close, head up to Highland Park.
 Take the funicular up the hillside and walk toward the lookout point.

 The historic Walled City of Baku is beautiful, perfect for a late afternoon or evening stroll.
 This walled-in area of Baku has such a comforting and eloquent feel.
 I can guarantee that you will feel relaxed while wandering the ancient streets.

 Restaurant options are plentiful near the entrance as well.
 I’ll mention some of these in the Baku restaurants section of this guide.

 Heydar Aliyev Center